Sohambasu07/BoneJointsLocalization/README.md

 <hr />
-<h4>Conference: 6th International Conference on Computational Vision and Bio Inspired Computing - ICCVBIC 2022 </h4>
+<h4>Conference: 6th International Conference on Computational Vision and Bio Inspired Computing - ICCVBIC 2022 (Nov 18 - 19, 2022) </h4>
-<h4>Accepted for publication in Computational Vision and Bio-Inspired Computing (Proceedings of ICCVBIC 2022) - Advances in Intelligent Systems and Computing - Springer </h4>
+<h4>Accepted for publication in Computational Vision and Bio-Inspired Computing - Advances in Intelligent Systems and Computing - Springer </h4>
 <hr />